roshanswaroop/emotion-detection/README.md

 ### To run the demo.
 * Clone this commit to your local machine using `git clone `

 * Install these dependencies with pip install
-`pip install -r ../REQUIREMENTS.txt` It may not work at first, so Google alternate versions if pip is giving trouble.
+`pip install -r ../REQUIREMENTS.txt` It may not work at first, so Google alternate versions of dependencies if pip is giving trouble.
+You can open the .txt file to see what ballpark of versions should be used.

 * Download pretrained model and weight `trained_vggface.h5` from [here](https://drive.google.com/file/d/1Wv_Z4lAa7BgYqSAeceK9TxJNfwoLTwKy/view?usp=sharing).